-The Mesozoic Era, often referred to as the “Age of Dinosaurs,” spans a period of approximately 180 million years in Earth’s history.
-This fascinating era, which began around 252 million years ago and ended 66 million years ago, witnessed a remarkable diversification of life forms and dramatic geological transformations.
+The Mesozoic Era, often dubbed the “Age of Dinosaurs,” spans approximately 180 million years in Earth’s geological history, beginning around 252 million years ago and concluding about 66 million years ago.
+This fascinating era witnessed significant geological transformations and a remarkable diversification of life forms.
 From the emergence of the first dinosaurs to the eventual extinction of these iconic creatures, the Mesozoic Era holds a pivotal place in the evolution of our planet.
-In this article, we will delve into the key periods, evolutionary developments, and environmental changes that defined this storied era in Earth’s history.
+This article delves into the key periods, evolutionary developments, and environmental changes that defined this storied era.

 Defining the Mesozoic Era

 The Mesozoic Era is divided into three major periods: the Triassic, Jurassic, and Cretaceous.
-It followed the Permian-Triassic mass extinction event, which wiped out over 90% of marine species and 70% of terrestrial vertebrates, paving the way for new evolutionary opportunities.
+Following the catastrophic Permian-Triassic mass extinction event, which obliterated over 90% of marine species and 70% of terrestrial vertebrates, the Mesozoic set the stage for new evolutionary opportunities.
+The evolutionary innovations during this era laid the groundwork for the complex ecosystems that characterize modern life.

 Geological Timeline and Major Periods

-The Mesozoic Era is characterized by the breakup of the supercontinent Pangaea, the diversification of dinosaurs, the emergence of flowering plants, and the evolution of the first mammals and birds.
+The Mesozoic Era is characterized by significant geological changes, including the breakup of the supercontinent Pangaea.
+This era also saw the diversification of dinosaurs, the emergence of flowering plants, and the evolution of the first mammals and birds.
 Each period within the Mesozoic had its own unique set of environmental conditions and life forms that shaped the course of evolution.

 Triassic Period: Dawn of the Dinosaurs